RECON-NG

 To avoid triggering OSINT abuse alerts (like Jigsaw or WHOIS rate-limits):

-You can inject delays inside your .rc
+You can inject delays inside your .rc script:

 Or dynamically from a Python controller that: